 When most Nigerian business owners think about local SEO, the first thing that comes to mind is Google Business Profile (GBP).
-But one of the most overlooked ranking factors that can dramatically improve visibility is citations.
+But one of the most overlooked ranking factors that can improve visibility is citations.

 Citations are simply mentions of your business name, address, and phone number (NAP) across websites, directories, and platforms.
 They help Google (and AI-powered search) verify that your business is real, consistent, and relevant.